Editor’s Note: This page has been retired and is no longer being updated.

-The 20th Amendment provides that vice president-elect becomes president if the president-elect dies before his term starts but after the Electoral College has met.
+The 20th Amendment provides that the vice president-elect becomes president if the president-elect dies before his term starts but after the Electoral College has met.

-History: 1792 - The Presidential Succession Act passes, making the Senate president pro tempore next in line after the vice president to succeed the president.
+1792 - The Presidential Succession Act passes, making the Senate president pro tempore next in line after the vice president to succeed the president.

 1886 - Congress changes the law to put cabinet officers next in line after the vice president.
 Proponents of the act thought cabinet officers had better experience to serve as president.

-1947 - President Harry S Truman signs the Presidential Succession Act of 1947, changing the line of succession to vice president, then speaker of the House, then Senate president pro tempore.
+1947 - President Harry S. Truman signs the Presidential Succession Act of 1947, changing the line of succession to vice president, then speaker of the House, then Senate president pro tempore.

-2004 - Testimony before House Judiciary Committee by Rep. Brad Sherman (D-CA) explores reforming the presidential line of succession by removing both the speaker of the House and the president pro tempore of the Senate, and expanding the list to include the ambassadors to the United Nations and those ambassadors to the 4 permanent member nations of the United Nations Security Council.
+2004 - Testimony before the House Judiciary Committee by Rep. Brad Sherman (D-CA) explores reforming the presidential line of succession by removing both the speaker of the House and the president pro tempore of the Senate, and expanding the list to include the ambassadors to the United Nations and those ambassadors to the four permanent member nations of the United Nations Security Council.

-If the Vice President is unable to serve, the President nominates a replacement, which must be confirmed by Congress.
+If the vice president is unable to serve, the president nominates a replacement, which must be confirmed by Congress.

-If something happened to the President before a Vice Presidential nominee is confirmed, the line of succession of President would fall to the Speaker of the House.
+If something happened to the president before a vice presidential nominee is confirmed, the line of succession of president would fall to the speaker of the House.

 There is no timeline on when the president must nominate a replacement.